 Upon arrival in the country, it may also be necessary to prove that the visitor has enough funds for the stay to gain entry to South Korea.

 Depending on nationality, visa-exempt citizens may stay in South Korea from 30 to 180 days.
-However, from September 2021, these same travelers will be required to have an approved ETA (Electronic Travel Authorization) to visit South Korea for the same periods of stay.
+However, from September 2021, travelers from 49 visa-exempt countries must have an approved ETA (Electronic Travel Authorization) to visit South Korea for the same periods of stay.
 The remaining 61 countries cannot yet apply for the ETA due the COVID-19 pandemic.

 This applies whether the visitor needs a visa for business, tourism, transit, a working holiday, overseas study, corporate investment, foreign language teaching, residency, or other purposes.